Care or Chaos?

 Two further theme days are planned for 2026, focusing on family secrets and alternative forms of cohabitation.

 We all do care work – whether for others or ourselves.
 This day is about recognising and honouring that.
-Between readings in the foyer, street games in the large foyer, and the “Floristaurant,” an opulent cake table full of flowers, fruits, and fragrances, spaces of attention are created—for small gestures with a big impact.
+Between readings and African Street Games in the large foyer, and the Floristaurant, an opulent cake buffet full of flowers, fruits, and fragrances, spaces of attentiveness emerge – for small gestures with a big impact.

-The immersive installation The Dream House by Anguezomo Bikoro offers moments of rest and reflection for those who are usually the ones giving – through short workshops and creative care offers.
+The immersive installation In the Dream House by Anguezomo Bikoro offers moments of rest and reflection for those who are usually the ones giving – through short workshops and creative care offers.
 The installation is also open for quiet exploration throughout the day.

-The German-British author Sophie Lewis puts her theses on the future of care work and new concepts of kinship up for discussion.
+The feminist author Sophie Lewis puts her theses on the future of care work and new concepts of kinship up for discussion and is joined by Logan February, who is currently Poet in Residence in the Humboldt Forum.

-“In the beginning there was fire, then came the middle-class family” – Berlin-based musician, author, and keen chronicler of everyday life Christiane Rösinger, together with her band, brings stories to the stage for all those who live family, love, community, and intimacy in their own way – and shows: here, no one has to be anything, but
+“In the beginning there was fire, then came the bourgeois family”, observes Christiane Rösinger.
+Together with her band, the Berlin-based musician, author, and keen chronicler of everyday life brings stories to the stage for all those who live family, love, community, and intimacy in their own way – and shows: here, no one has to be anything, but everyone can be everything!

 On the second day, the perspective broadens: Who takes on care work in our society today – beyond the framework of the traditional family?
 How does the care system function in Germany?
 What do caregivers and those who depend on support need?
 And what might care look like in the future?

-In the afternoon, visitors are invited to moving dance performances at the Ethnological Museum (2nd floor) with animation dancer Kristy Nataraja, as well as a participatory dance tour Dancing Generations with movement artist Yuko Matsuyama in the Asian Collections (3rd floor).
+In the afternoon, visitors can experience powerful dance performances in the Ethnological Museum (2nd floor) with animation dancer Kristy Nataraja, as well as the participatory dance tour Dancing Generations with movement artist Yuko Matsuyama in the Asian Collections (3rd floor).

-On Sunday, it’s all about the next generation: children, families, and everyone who lives, learns, and dreams alongside them.
+On Sunday, it’s all about the next generation: children, families, and everyone who lives, learns, and dreams with them.

-To close out the weekend, the Resident Music Collective returns with a light-hearted, musical finale full of family stories from around the world – for audiences young and old.
+To conclude the weekend, the Resident Music Collective returns once more with a light-hearted, musical finale full of family stories from around the world – for audiences young and old.